 You are likely to encounter some rain, particularly if you are visiting during the hurricane season, which runs from June to October, though hurricanes can also occur out of season.

 Before there were sunglasses, there were hats.
-You may not be used to wearing a hat but in the Caribbean it’s a really good idea, so get into the holiday spirit and get yourself a hat.
-A hat not only reduces sun glare, it also protects your head, neck, ears and face from sun, which in a cooling breeze, is probably a lot stronger than you think.
+You may not be used to wearing a hat but in the Caribbean, it’s a really good idea, so get into the holiday spirit and get yourself a hat.
+A hat not only reduces sun glare, it also protects your head, neck, ears and face from the sun, which is a cooling breeze, is probably a lot stronger than you think.